Understanding Tinnitus

 🧩 Causes of Tinnitus

-Tinnitus is not a diagnosis — it is a symptom with over 200 identified causes.
+Tinnitus is a symptom with over 200 identified causes.
 Finding the cause is the first step toward effective treatment.

-A blocked ear canal changes pressure dynamics and can directly produce tinnitus.
-One of the most easily treatable causes — removal of wax often resolves it immediately.
+A blocked ear canal changes pressure dynamics and produces tinnitus.
+Removal often resolves it immediately.

-Prolonged exposure to loud noise (traffic, construction, headphones, concerts, occupational noise) damages outer hair cells in the cochlea.
-The most common cause of tinnitus in adults under 60.
+Prolonged loud noise damages outer hair cells in the cochlea.
+Most common cause in adults under 60.

-Progressive loss of high-frequency hearing that begins after age 50.
-As the cochlea loses input at high frequencies, the auditory cortex “turns up the gain” — generating tinnitus at those frequencies.
+Progressive high-frequency loss after 50.
+The auditory cortex “turns up the gain” — generating tinnitus.

 Menière’s Disease

-Endolymphatic hydrops causes fluctuating roaring tinnitus — characteristically worse before and during vertigo attacks, and associated with aural fullness and fluctuating hearing loss.
+Endolymphatic hydrops causes fluctuating roaring tinnitus, worse before and during vertigo attacks.

 Otosclerosis